astrobytes-edu/astr596-modeling-universe/03-scientific-computing-with-python/02-scientific-computing-core/08-matplotlib-fundamentals.md

 2. Crameri, F., Shephard, G. E., & Heron, P. J. (2020). **The misuse of colour in science communication**. *Nature Communications*, 11(1), 1-10.

+3. Garrett, J. D. (2022). **SciencePlots: Matplotlib styles for scientific plotting**.
+GitHub repository. https://github.com/garrettj403/SciencePlots

-3. Hubble, E. (1929). **A relation between distance and radial velocity among extra-galactic nebulae**. *Proceedings of the National Academy of Sciences*, 15(3), 168-173.
+4. Hubble, E. (1929). **A relation between distance and radial velocity among extra-galactic nebulae**. *Proceedings of the National Academy of Sciences*, 15(3), 168-173.

-4. Hunter, J. D. (2007). **Matplotlib: A 2D graphics environment**. *Computing in Science & Engineering*, 9(3), 90-95.
+5. Hunter, J. D. (2007). **Matplotlib: A 2D graphics environment**. *Computing in Science & Engineering*, 9(3), 90-95.

-5. Perlmutter, S., et al. (1999). **Measurements of Ω and Λ from 42 high-redshift supernovae**. *The Astrophysical Journal*, 517(2), 565-586.
+6. Perlmutter, S., et al. (1999). **Measurements of Ω and Λ from 42 high-redshift supernovae**. *The Astrophysical Journal*, 517(2), 565-586.

-6. Riess, A. G., et al. (1998). **Observational evidence from supernovae for an accelerating universe and a cosmological constant**. *The Astronomical Journal*, 116(3), 1009-1038.
+7. Riess, A. G., et al. (1998). **Observational evidence from supernovae for an accelerating universe and a cosmological constant**. *The Astronomical Journal*, 116(3), 1009-1038.

-7. Rougier, N. P. (2018). **Scientific Visualization: Python + Matplotlib**.
+8. Rougier, N. P. (2018). **Scientific Visualization: Python + Matplotlib**.
 Self-published.
 Available at: https://github.com/rougier/scientific-visualization-book

-8. Rougier, N. P., et al. (2014). **Ten simple rules for better figures**. *PLoS Computational Biology*, 10(9), e1003833.
+9. Rougier, N. P., et al. (2014). **Ten simple rules for better figures**. *PLoS Computational Biology*, 10(9), e1003833.

-9. Salpeter, E. E. (1955). **The luminosity function and stellar evolution**. *The Astrophysical Journal*, 121, 161-167.
+10. Salpeter, E. E. (1955). **The luminosity function and stellar evolution**. *The Astrophysical Journal*, 121, 161-167.

-10. Schechter, P. (1976). **An analytic expression for the luminosity function for galaxies**. *The Astrophysical Journal*, 203, 297-306.
+11. Schechter, P. (1976). **An analytic expression for the luminosity function for galaxies**. *The Astrophysical Journal*, 203, 297-306.

-11. Tufte, E. R. (2001). **The Visual Display of Quantitative Information** (2nd ed.).
+12. Tufte, E. R. (2001). **The Visual Display of Quantitative Information** (2nd ed.).
 Graphics Press.

+13. Turk, M. J., et al. (2011). **yt: A Multi-code Analysis Toolkit for Astrophysical Simulation Data**. *The Astrophysical Journal Supplement Series*, 192(1), 9.

-12. VanderPlas, J. (2016). **Python Data Science Handbook**.
+14. VanderPlas, J. (2016). **Python Data Science Handbook**.
 O'Reilly Media.

-13. Wilke, C. O. (2019). **Fundamentals of Data Visualization**.
+15. Wilke, C. O. (2019). **Fundamentals of Data Visualization**.
 O'Reilly Media.

-14. Wong, B. (2011). **Points of view: Color blindness**. *Nature Methods*, 8(6), 441.
+16. Wong, B. (2011). **Points of view: Color blindness**. *Nature Methods*, 8(6), 441.

-15. The Matplotlib Development Team.
-(2023). **Matplotlib Documentation**. https://matplotlib.org/stable/index.html
+17. The Matplotlib Development Team.
+(2025). **Matplotlib Documentation (v3.10)**. https://matplotlib.org/stable/index.html

+18. The yt Project.
+(2025). **yt Documentation**. https://yt-project.org/

 ## Next Chapter Preview

 In Chapter 9: Robust Computing - Writing Reliable Scientific Code, you'll learn how to transform your scripts from fragile prototypes into robust, reliable tools that can handle the messiness of real astronomical data.
 You'll master error handling with try-except blocks, learning to gracefully manage missing files, corrupted data, and numerical edge cases that would otherwise crash your analysis.
 You'll discover defensive programming techniques that validate inputs, check assumptions, and fail informatively when something goes wrong.
-Most importantly, you'll learn to write code that helps you debug problems quickly — using logging instead of print statements, creating useful error messages, and structuring your code to isolate failures.
+Most importantly, you'll learn to write code that helps you debug problems quickly – using logging instead of print statements, creating useful error messages, and structuring your code to isolate failures.
 The visualization skills you've developed with Matplotlib will become powerful debugging tools, helping you create diagnostic plots that reveal where your code is failing and why.
 These skills are essential for research computing, where your code needs to process thousands of files from telescopes, handle incomplete observations, and work with data that's often messier than textbook examples.
-You'll learn that robust code isn't about preventing all errors — it's about failing gracefully, recovering when possible, and always giving you enough information to understand what went wrong!
+You'll learn that robust code isn't about preventing all errors – it's about failing gracefully, recovering when possible, and always giving you enough information to understand what went wrong!